 Does your child require more care and medical attention than what you’re able to provide at home?
 A medical group home may be just the answer for your child!
 Deciding whether or not to place your child in a medical group home is a big decision.
 If your child has a chronic medical condition, developmental disability, or special health need, this may be a decision you’re faced with.
-Having a child who requires around the clock care is overwhelming and challenging.
+Having a child who requires around the clock care can become overwhelming as well as present unique challenges.
 This places a lot on everyone involved, not just the child, but also the parent, family, and/or care giver.

 According to the American Academy of Pediatrics, “A medical group home is an approach to providing comprehensive and high-quality primary care.
 A medical home should be the following:

 The goal of a medical group home is to go beyond the four walls of the actual living areas and partner with the family and clinical specialist team to which the family is recognized as being the constant surrounding the child.
 They work in conjunction with the family to ensure the best possible level of care is provided.
 From infancy through the transition to adulthood, the family or legal caregivers are the ones making the medical decisions and the goal is to maximize the level of health for your child.

 This level of health care benefits a child immensely as they are receiving care tailored to their needs and abilities.
 There is peace of mind in knowing that the nurses and doctors on staff are all there with the intention of helping your child.
 Your child will receive specialty medical care and attention from the moment they wake up to bedtime.
 Their care also continues through the night, allowing you as their parent to rest a bit easier.